 "The course really helped me to progress my football education, on and off the pitch.
-My skill set has improved considerably, as has my network of contacts within the local game.
-I'm now working for club in the Irish Premiership and have been working at the Irish FA's Elite Youth Academy in association with UEFA.
+My skills set has improved considerably, as has my network of contacts within the local game.
+I'm now working for a club in the Irish Premiership and have been working at the Irish FA's Elite Youth Academy in association with UEFA.
 This degree has opened up opportunities in football that I wouldn't have got otherwise."

 Lyndsay Corry, who played for the Northern Ireland senior women's team, said: “Football has been part of my life for many years.

 “I would highly recommend anyone with an interest in the game to enrol.
-It’s a five year part time course and demonstrates a great partnership between Ulster University and the Irish FA combining educational learning and the practicality of working within the football environment.
+It’s a five-year part time course and demonstrates a great partnership between Ulster University and the Irish FA, combining educational learning and the practicality of working within the football environment.

-“It has been an invaluable experience for me learning from the Irish FA staff on hand while studying at the National Stadium and being supported throughout by engaging and knowledgeable tutors.
+“It has been an invaluable experience for me learning from the Irish FA staff on hand while studying at the National Football Stadium and being supported throughout by engaging and knowledgeable tutors.

 “It has enhanced my learning in many areas off the pitch, and confirmed my passion and path on it.”

 Course Director Dr Kyle Ferguson said: “Our course is unique.
-We have a range of students who are experienced coaches, former and current players as well as traditional students progressing from school and college, the combination creates a supportive learning environment.
-Some of the students have extensive coaching experience but have been away from formal education for a number of years, the course provides dedicated support to allow those students to progress and demonstrate their knowledge.
+We have a range of students who are experienced coaches, former and current players as well as traditional students progressing from school and college.
+The combination creates a supportive learning environment.
+Some of the students have extensive coaching experience but have been away from formal education for a number of years.
+The course provides dedicated support to allow those students to progress and demonstrate their knowledge.